Zephyr: Threads & Kernel Events Lab

 • Push your heartbeat_refactor branch to GitLab.

-• Create a new Merge Request to merge heartbeat_refactor into your forked repository’s main branch (NOT THE PARENT REPO main BRANCH!).
+• Create a new Merge Request to merge heartbeat_refactor into your forked repository’s main branch.

 • Merge your heartbeat_refactor branch into your main branch, and create an annotated tag for that merged commit called v1.2.0.